bloxgate/spacebuild/README.md

 git clone https://github.com/N3X15/spacebuild
 ```

-The default branch is `master`, which is currently SpaceBuild 3.
+The default branch is `sb3-dev`, which is SpaceBuild 3.
 To choose a different version, see the next section.

 # Available Versions